citynetwork/Erinan-om-tystnadsplikt/README.md

 Jag är införstådd att felaktigt underteckna denna erinran är att betrakta som en osann försäkran.

-Jag förbinder mig att iaktta den lagstadgade tystnadsplikten avseende säkerhetsskyddsklassificerade uppgifter och samtycker till ovanstående registerkontroll och, i förekommande fall, särskild personutredning.
+Jag förbinder mig att iaktta den lagstadgade tystnadsplikten avseende säkerhetsskyddsklassificerade uppgifter och samtycker till nedanstående registerkontroll och, i förekommande fall, särskild personutredning.

 **English translation**
 I promise, on my honour, that I have been informed of the meaning of the obligation of confidentiality and of potential penalties for breaches of confidentiality.
 I am aware that erroneously signing this reminder is regarded as an Untrue Statement.
-I commit to complying with the statutory confidentiality of classified information and agreeing to the above register verification and, where appropriate, a specific personal inquiry.
+I commit to complying with the statutory confidentiality of classified information and agreeing to the below register verification and, where appropriate, a specific personal inquiry.

 ![Jane Doe signature](./jane_doe_signature.jpg)